adubuque/FMS-Project/README.md

 # FMS-Project
-In this repository, we will make the FMS game, which includes 4 exercises

-to access game 1 you HAVE to download lose.mp3 and correct.mp3
+This repository encompases Group 9's FMS Project, which includes 3 exercises:
+Exercise 1: Apartment
+Exercise 2: Maze
+Exercise 3: DJ

+IMPORTANT: You need to download "lose.mp3" and "correct.mp3" in order for the game's audio features to properly function.